Skip to content

 Plot it after three or four readings.
 A pencil sketch on graph paper works.
 So does a screenshot of each result, lined up in a notes app.
 The thing you're looking at is the shape of the series — flat, drifting down, drifting up, oscillating around a midline, jumping after specific events — not the absolute value of any single reading.
 The shape is what carries information about your condition; the single values are what carry the noise.

 A few honest caveats.
-Test-retest variation is real even in well-validated clinical instruments — the Pelli-Robson chart, the most commonly cited reference standard, has test-retest repeatability of about ±0.15 log units, and the smallest change generally considered clinically meaningful is ±0.30 log units (Pelli, Robson & Wilkins, 1988).
-Our test, like any consumer-screen test, sits in a noisier regime.
+Test-retest variation is real even in well-validated clinical instruments — the Pelli-Robson chart,4 the most commonly cited reference standard, has a test-retest repeatability of about ±0.15 log units (a log unit is a tenfold change in contrast), and the smallest change generally considered clinically meaningful is about ±0.30 log units.5 Our test, like any consumer-screen test, sits in a noisier regime.
 The fix is not perfect precision; it's enough data points that the trend rises above the noise — which is what the cadence is for.
-The same principle that motivated efficient adaptive thresholds in psychophysics (Watson & Pelli, 1983) applies one level up, at the timescale of weeks rather than trials.
+The same principle that motivated efficient adaptive thresholds in psychophysics6 applies one level up, at the timescale of weeks rather than trials.

 Bringing the data to your provider